Publications and Projects

 • Special Issue on Disability and the Emotions.
 Ed.
 David Bolt.
 Journal of Literary and Cultural Disability Studies 14.1 (2020): 75-90.

 If there is no crying in disability studies, then what becomes of those whose emotions are disabling or those whose disability is invalidated because it is considered just a feeling?
-The article explores the imbrication between emotions and disability in queer and affect theory.
-Building on Robert McRuer’s work connecting queerness and disability and José Muñoz’s theorization of brown feelings, the slipperiness between disability identity and emotions is named crip feelings/feeling crip.
+This article explores the imbrication between emotions and disability in queer and affect theory.
+Building on Robert McRuer’s work connecting queerness and disability and José Muñoz’s theorization of brown feelings, I propose crip feelings/feeling crip to describe and attend to the slipperiness between disability identity and emotions.
 The term uses “crip” to signify how the confluence of disability and emotions further troubles the able-disabled identity divide and expands McRuer’s “ability trouble” not only to allow understandings of emotions to be put into crisis but also to proliferate opportunities for political alliances.
-The article begins with a reading of a keynote lecture that focuses on disability, feeling, and suicide to lay out the key terms and theoretical interventions; moves to a recruitment and extended reading of José Muñoz’s work on Fred Herko’s life and eventual suicide; and then offers a reading of a fictional representation of the overlap of queerness, disability, and emotions as an example of what may be possible when the slipperiness between disability identity and emotions occurs.
+The article begins with a reading of a keynote lecture that focuses on disability, feeling, and suicide to lay out the key terms and theoretical interventions.
+It then moves to a recruitment and extended reading of José Muñoz’s work on Fred Herko’s life and eventual suicide; finally, the article offers a reading of a representations of queerness and disability in culture to propose the overlap of queerness, disability, and emotions as an example of what may be possible when the slipperiness between disability identity and emotions occurs.